kube-rs/website/docs/controllers/optimization.md

 - `Api::namespaced` or `Api::default_namespaced` -> all objects in that namespace
 - `Api::all` -> all cluster scoped objects (or all objects in all namespaces)

-This can be limited to just a subset of namespaces, or a subset of objects using field selectors to limit to a selection of known names:
+This can be limited to just a subset of namespaces, or other properties on the objects.
+For example, field selectors can be used to limit to a selection of known names:

 ```rust
 let cfg = watcher::Config::default().fields(&format!("metadata.name={name}"));